Rules and Guidelines

 Presentation Guidelines

-• Presentations take place live, using the approved visualization platform.
+• Presentations take place live using the competition’s designated data visualization platform.

 • Each team has a fixed time window to present and respond to questions from judges.